omersaritac/DSMatchingULT/README.md

 ## Dependencies

 The codes are run on Python 3.7.
-They require the following packages (TODO add versions):
+They require the following packages:

 `numpy==1.16.2`
 `networkx==2.2`